 Here are some services that Medicare Part A may cover in an SNF:

-- ambulance transportation to providers of healthcare services that are not available at the SNF
+- ambulance transportation to providers of healthcare services that the SNF does not provide

 - dietary counseling and nutrition services